Important! Make sure we have a current and accurate email address.

 CDI (Chicago Dial Indicator, USA) since 1932, offers a full line of well-made dial gages which are a copy of the Federal indicators or vice-versa.
 Just like Federal, they use soft steel racks which suffer from broken teeth at the slightest jolt.
 One difference: to get to the movement, you have to rip off the dials which are glued in place, which makes this one of the worst designs of any dial indicator.
 Spare parts are expensive and repairs may be uneconomical.
 Their model numbers, designed logically, are exceptionally confounding.
 CDI indicators are often components of other gages, such as the Barcor Chamfer Gage.

-* Sales & Information: check the CDI website for a local dealer
+* Repairs: Long Island Indicator Service * Sales & Information: check the CDI website for a local dealer * Parts: check the CDI website for a local dealer

 Central Tool (USA) makes just a handful of dial indicators, sold in sets, for the automotive repair market.
 We have no experience with these indicators and can not offer any opinions at this time.
 Central Tool indicators are sold by many distributors and online sources.